CONTENTS

 Even with all these benefits, I ran into some challenges that other users also mentioned:

-• Nervousness was still a big problem for me.
-Practicing with AI helped, but it didn’t fully prepare me for the pressure of a real person watching and judging.
+• "Honestly, I was still pretty nervous.
+Practicing with the AI definitely helped, but it just didn't fully prepare me for the pressure of a real person watching and judging me."

-• Technical issues popped up now and then.
-Sometimes the platform was hard to navigate, or my internet connection got in the way.
+• "I ran into technical issues every now and then.
+Sometimes the platform was clunky to navigate, or my internet connection would mess things up."

 Despite these challenges, I found that using AI tools helped me identify my weak spots, practice under pressure, and get instant feedback.
 I became more confident and relaxed with each session.
 Still, I made sure to mix in some real mock interviews with friends or mentors to cover everything the AI couldn’t.